ddev/ddev-redis/README.md

 1. `ddev get ddev/ddev-redis`
 2. `ddev restart`

+Using DDEV v1.23.4+, you can select a different Redis version with:

+1. `ddev get ddev/ddev-redis --environment="REDIS_VERSION=7"`
+2. `ddev restart`

 ## Explanation

 This Redis recipe for [DDEV](https://ddev.readthedocs.io) installs a [`.ddev/docker-compose.redis.yaml`](docker-compose.redis.yaml) using the `redis` Docker image.